mcruz206/LearnAI-Bootcamp/emergingaidev_bootcamp.md

 # Agenda

+Please note: This is a rough agenda, and the schedule is subject to change pending class activities and interaction.

 - Day 1
   - 9-10: Introduction and Context.
   - 10-11:20: Lab 1.1: Using Portable Class Libraries to Simplify App Development with Cognitive Services